Big Island, Hawaii

 7: Snorkel/Dive With Manta Rays

-Our manta ray adventure began by chasing a stunning pink & orange sunset along the coastline on a sailing catamaran with Kona Style.
+Our night-time manta ray snorkeling tour began by chasing a stunning pink & orange sunset along the coastline on a sailing catamaran.

 After the sun went down, we jumped into the ocean and grabbed onto a custom floating SUP board with hand holds.
 The board also has an ultraviolet light shinning down onto the ocean floor.